 g.
-Or insulation sufficient to fill the framing cavity, R-19 minimum. h.
+Or insulation sufficient to fill the framing cavity, R-19 minimum.

+h.
 "13+5" means R-13 cavity insulation plus R-5 insulated sheathing.
 15+3 means R-15 cavity insulation plus R-3 insulated sheathing.
 If structural sheathing covers 25 percent or less of the exterior, insulating sheathing is not required where structural sheathing is used.
-If structural sheathing covers more than 25 percent of exterior, structural sheathing shall be supplemented with insulated sheathing of at least R-2.
-13+2.5 means R-13 cavity insulation plus R-2.5 sheathing.
+If structural sheathing covers more than 25 percent of exterior, structural sheathing shall be supplemented with insulated sheathing of at least R-2. i.
+For Mass Walls, the second R-value applies when more than half the insulation is on the interior of the mass wall.